Home Compare CCH.L vs PEP

 Stability

-On stability, PepsiCo, Inc. ranks near the top of the group; Coca-Cola HBC AG sits in the weaker half.
+The same broad pattern appears on stability: PepsiCo, Inc. ranks near the top of the group, while Coca-Cola HBC AG stays in the weaker half.

 CCH.L